mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

   You can check the [feature comparison](/components/data-grid/getting-started/#feature-comparison) for more details.
   See [Pricing](https://mui.com/store/items/material-ui-pro/) for details on purchasing licenses.

-> Visit the [install guide](/components/data-grid/getting-started/#installation) to learn how to install the correct package version and dependencies.
+> Visit the [installation guide](/components/data-grid/getting-started/#installation) to learn how to install the correct package version and dependencies.

 ### MIT version